-- a) Streets within the Neighbourhood Centre designation will be designed and laid out based on a modified grid pattern, which responds to topographical features, natural open spaces, built heritage, and existing development patterns. - Elementary schools and other institutional uses should be co-located with parks, trails and other community uses, including day care facilities, to develop integrated community hubs. - c) Day care facilities should also be integrated into residential areas. - d) A comprehensive and integrated continuous trail network be established in each Neighbourhood Centre in order to contribute to the establishment of walkable, bicycle friendly and active mixed-used centres.
+- a) Streets within the Neighbourhood Centre designation will be designed and laid out based on a modified grid pattern, which responds to topographical features, natural open spaces, built heritage, and existing development patterns. - b) Elementary schools and other institutional uses should be co-located with parks, trails and other community uses, including day care facilities, to develop integrated community hubs. - c) Day care facilities should also be integrated into residential areas. - d) A comprehensive and integrated continuous trail network be established in each Neighbourhood Centre in order to contribute to the establishment of walkable, bicycle friendly and active mixed-used centres.
 Trails and/or walkways will be integrated into development proposals to maximize connectivity:

-- i) within the Neighbourhoods Centre designation and between neighbourhoods and/or employment areas; - ii) to active transportation routes; and, - iii) to promote public access to community uses and natural areas and features. - iv) Pedestrian and multi-use trails will provide access to and through parks and where appropriate, the Natural Environment System, and will be planned to help encourage active transportation as a viable means of both recreation and transportation. - e) The local road system will be designed to enhance the pedestrian environment by increasing the visual interest of streets and pedestrian comfort through the provision of sidewalks, walkways, frequent intersections, attractive streetscapes and landscaping. - f) Buildings as high as 10 storeys may be permitted. - g) Neighbourhood Centres will be designed with a high priority placed on the pedestrian, cycling and transit experience, utilizing site layout, building location and building design to reinforce convenience, comfort and safety. - h) Transit-oriented forms of development and transit-supportive public space design will be of a high priority for development

-within Neighbourhood Centres.
+- i) within the Neighbourhoods Centre designation and between neighbourhoods and/or employment areas; - ii) to active transportation routes; and, - iii) to promote public access to community uses and natural areas and features. - iv) Pedestrian and multi-use trails will provide access to and through parks and where appropriate, the Natural Environment System, and will be planned to help encourage active transportation as a viable means of both recreation and transportation. - e) The local road system will be designed to enhance the pedestrian environment by increasing the visual interest of streets and pedestrian comfort through the provision of sidewalks, walkways, frequent intersections, attractive streetscapes and landscaping. - f) Buildings as high as 10 storeys may be permitted. - g) Neighbourhood Centres will be designed with a high priority placed on the pedestrian, cycling and transit experience, utilizing site layout, building location and building design to reinforce convenience, comfort and safety. - h) Transit-oriented forms of development and transit-supportive public space design will be of a high priority for development within Neighbourhood Centres.

-i) The location and orientation of buildings

-will be required to frame and address parks

-and open space, and where possible,

-provide new opportunities for access and

-visual connections to the landscape as part

-of everyday life."
+i) The location and orientation of buildings will be required to frame and address parks and open space, and where possible, provide new opportunities for access and visual connections to the landscape as part of everyday life."

-22.5 "Urban Corridor Designation The Urban Corridor designation is intended We have no questions or concerns regarding this proposed land use designation and support the

-to be applied to the lands conceptually proposed policies as drafted.

-shown as Urban Corridors on Schedule B1,

-Town Structure.
-Urban Corridors connect

-neighbourhoods and are mixed-use, mid-

-rise communities themselves that support

-quality urban living environments

-connected to transit services and cycling

-infrastructure.
-Urban Corridors will

-provide a range and mix of activities that

-meet the needs of residents living within

-Corridors and also within surrounding

-neighbourhoods.
-These corridors are

-intended to play a major role in providing

-opportunities for compact forms of

-development that use land efficiently,

-provide opportunities for more affordable

-forms of housing and are transit-supportive.

-These corridors are anticipated to be

-approximately 100 metres in depth on either

-side of the road, and will be characterized

-by a mixture of primarily high-intensity

-forms of development, including retail and service commercial uses, offices and

-residential apartments, as well as

-community facilities.

-community ruemities.
+22.5 "Urban Corridor Designation

+The Urban Corridor designation is intended to be applied to the lands conceptually shown as Urban Corridors on Schedule B1, Town Structure.
+Urban Corridors connect neighbourhoods and are mixed-use, midrise communities themselves that support quality urban living environments connected to transit services and cycling infrastructure.
+Urban Corridors will provide a range and mix of activities that meet the needs of residents living within Corridors and also within surrounding neighbourhoods.
+These corridors intended to play a major role in providing opportunities for compact forms development that use land efficiently, provide opportunities for more affordable forms of housing and are transit-supportive.
+These corridors are anticipated to be approximately 100 metres in depth on either side of the road, and will be characterized by a mixture of primarily high-intensity forms of development, including retail and service commercial uses, offices and well residential apartments, as community facilities.
-22.5.1 Objectives The planning objectives

-for the Urban Corridor designation are as
+22.5.1 Objectives The planning objectives for the Urban Corridor designation are as follows:

-follows: